brimigs/cash-app-guide/README.md

 }

 ```

+The `withdraw_funds` funciton directly adjusts the lamports _(smallest unit of SOL)_ in the program-owned cash_account and the user's wallet.

 The last instruction needed to enable the basic functionalities defined is to be able to directly transfer funds from one user to another.